amilcarlucas/mypy-github-action/README.md

       - name: Run mypy
         uses: amilcarlucas/mypy-github-action@releases/v1
         with:
-          checkName: 'mypy'   # NOTE: this needs to be the same as the job name
+          checkName: 'lint'   # NOTE: this needs to be the same as the job name
           mypyFlags: '--config-file pyproject.toml'
           mypyFiles: '.'
         env: